top of page

 CONTENTS:

-Arriving in Trinidad
+Arriving in Trinidad by boat

-Step 1: Get a Government Port Health Clearance
+Step 1: Government Port Health Clearance

 Step 2: Pet clearance